kufreu/kufreu.github.io/final/final.md

         dist_double = as.double(st_distance(st_centroid(wgs84), cbd))
       )
 ```
 Minor changes were made to the result of this function to create two columns for distance, one column with distance and the unit of measurement and one column with just the value.
 This new function was named dist_from_point.
-Having been somewhat successful calculating distance with distTest and then dist_from_point, I continued to try to calculate direction and convert the next line of SQL.
+Having been somewhat successful calculating distance with `distTest` and then `dist_from_point`, I continued to try to calculate direction and convert the next line of SQL.
 ```sql
 degrees(azimuth(transform((select geometry from input1),3395), centroid(transform((geometry),3395)))) as [% @Prefix %]Dir
 ```
-Because I wanted to try to stick with sf functions for as long as possible, I thought I should try to use st_geod_azimuth from the sf package.
+Because I wanted to try to stick with sf functions for as long as possible, I thought I should try to use st_geod_azimuth from the `sf` package.
 Unfortunately, I was unable to find a way to supply more than one argument to it.
-This is where geosphere and sp come into play.
+This is where `geosphere` and `sp` come into play.
 The bearing function from geosphere was chosen to caluclate distance.
 ```r
 View((bearing(
   as_Spatial(st_transform(centroidTracts, 4326)), as_Spatial(st_transform(center, 4326))
 ) + 360) %% 360)
 ```
-This was the result of my testing with the bearing function.
-Using baring wasn't as straightforward as st_distance and required more tinkering to get it working.
-Firstly, geosphere functions require objects to have "spatial" class.
-Sf objects need to be given this class with the function as_Spatial.
+This was the result of my testing with the `bearing` function.
+Using `bearing` wasn't as straightforward as `st_distance` and required more tinkering to get it working.
+Firstly, `geosphere` functions require objects to have "spatial" class. `sf` objects need to be given this class with the function `as_Spatial`.
 Secondly, bearing requires geometries to be in lat/long, which is why the objects were transformed to EPSG:4326 rather than EPSG:3395.
 Both are WGS 84, however.
 4326 is geographic (lat/long) while 3395 is projected.
-Lastly, bearing gives answers in degrees ranging from 180 to -180, so modular division was needed and used to make the answers from 0 to 360 degrees.
-After testing it in a function by itself, I added bearing to the dist_from_point function to make distdir_from_point.
+Lastly, `bearing` gives answers in degrees ranging from 180 to -180, so modular division was needed and used to make the answers from 0 to 360 degrees.
+After testing it in a function by itself, I added `bearing` to the `dist_from_point` function to make `distdir_from_point`.
 ```r
 distdir_from_point <- function (layer, center) {
   if (missing(center)) {